Mangeshbk/SalesKen-assignment/README.md

 # SalesKen-assignment

-Main focus of this assignment is using the canvas working on the audio player block.
+Main focus of this assignment is using the canvas working on the audio player block. for demo click here("https://audio-player-block.netlify.app/")

-*Teach-Stack used:-
+# Teach-Stack used:-
-HTML
+* HTML
-CSS
+* CSS
-JAVASCRIPT
+* JAVASCRIPT